 word count: 189

 Flash Fiction for the Purposeful Practitioner is a weekly challenge for writers to create a story in under 200 words using the provided photo prompt and introductory sentence as their ‘muse.’
-Click the froggy icon to read other stories inspired by the photo and add your own.
+Click the froggy icon to read other stories inspired by the photo.